Key Stage 3

 • How was VE Day achieved?

-• How did the atomic bomb help achieve Victory in Japan
+• How did the atomic bomb help achieve Victory in Japan?

 Key Knowledge